 Do not let heavy snows collect on the roof in excess of 12".
 A push broom can be used to sweep down the excess, or a rope thrown over the yurt can be used to cut under the snow causing it to slide off.
-Also, be aware that you are risking possible snow avalanche damage to the yurt if you choose your site directly under a tall coniferous tree.
-A protective snow fence is a good idea where there could be a large snow bank or build-up exerting pressure against the side of the yurt.
-A freestanding, well built porch structure will keep snow build-up away from your entry area, providing easy access in case of heavy snow.
-Integrating expanded metal grating into the porch can also help prevent excess snow build-up in front of the door by allowing the snow to fall through.
+A protective snow fence is a good idea where there could be a large snow bank or build-up exerting pressure against the yurt.
+A freestanding porch structure can keep snow build-up away from your entry area, providing easy access in case of heavy snow.
+Integrating expanded metal grating into the porch can help prevent excess snow build-up in front of the door as well.

 For both heavy snow and wind conditions, or when roof snow load cannot be maintained regularly, four 4" x 4" posts should be installed under the center ring as an additional shoring-up system.
-(See Diagram IX) These posts are not included in the Snow & Wind Kit and can be purchased from your local lumber supplier.
+(See Diagram X) These posts are not included but can be purchased from your local lumber supplier.
 Make sure the posts are evenly spaced on the center ring, plumb and are supported by the joists under the floor (not just the flooring itself).
-The posts may be secured with Simpson 4" x 4" BC40 Post Cap/Base hardware (or equivalent) using wood screws at the top and bottom (or lag screws and angle brackets).
+The posts may be secured with Post Cap/Base hardware (or equivalent) using wood screws at the top and bottom (or lag screws and angle brackets).